 Each Unit consists of a prepaid stock purchase contract and an amortizing note due April 30, 2022, each issued by the Company.
 Unless earlier settled or redeemed, each stock purchase contract will automatically settle on April 30, 2022 (subject to postponement in limited circumstances) for between 1.1790 and 1.4442 shares of the Company's common stock, subject to adjustment, based upon the applicable market value of the common stock, as described in the final prospectus supplement relating to the Units.
-During the first six months of 2020, 1,979,570 stock purchase contracts were early settled by the holders of the contracts, resulting in the issuance of 2,335,654 shares of the Company's common stock.
+During the first nine months of 2020, 1,979,570 stock purchase contracts were early settled by the holders of the contracts, resulting in the issuance of 2,335,654 shares of the Company's common stock.
 The balance of stock purchase contracts is 7,711,138.
 The amortizing notes have an initial principal amount of \$8.62909, or \$119,081 in aggregate, and bear interest at a rate of 3.00% per year, and pay equal quarterly cash installments of \$0.75000 per amortizing note (except for the July 30, 2019 installment payment, which was \$0.80833 per amortizing note), that will constitute a payment of interest and a partial repayment of principal, and which cash payment in the aggregate will be equivalent to 6.00% per year with respect to each \$50 stated amount of the Units.
 The amortizing notes represent unsecured senior obligations of the Company.

-The issuance of the common stock and the Units (including the component stock purchase contracts and amortizing notes) were separate public issuances made by means of separate prospectus supplements pursuant to the Company's universal "pay as you go" shelf registration statement, filed with the SEC in February 2018, which allows for the potential future offer and sale by us, from time to time, in one or more public offerings, of an indeterminate amount of the Company's common stock, preferred stock, debt securities, and other securities specified therein at indeterminate prices.
+The issuance of common stock and the Units (including the component stock purchase contracts and amortizing notes), and entry into the forward equity sales agreement were separate public issuances or offerings made by means of separate prospectus supplements pursuant to the Company's universal "pay as you go" shelf registration statement, filed with the SEC in February 2018, which allows for the potential future offer and sale by us, from time to time, in one or more public offerings, of an indeterminate amount of the Company's common stock, preferred stock, debt securities, and other securities specified therein at indeterminate prices.
+This registration statement expires in February 2021, and we intend to file a new three-year universal shelf registration statement.